solliancenet/microsoft-mysql-developer-guide/08_Performance/08_00_Performance.md

 ## Upgrading the tier

 The Azure portal and the CLI can be used to scale between the `Burstable`, `General Purpose`, and `Memory Optimized` tiers.
 Tier scaling requires restarting the Flexible Server instance, causing 60-120 seconds of downtime.
+If your application does not require a significant compute, use the `Burstable` SKU.
+When your application requires more performance during certain times, Azure Database for MySQL can increase performance automatically and reduce when you do not need it.
+Organizations can save operational costs.

 ## Scaling the server